 The red and white moto-taxi in the distance is a big hit in my town.

-Another friend came to visit me in December and stopped in a touristy beach town along the way.
-She set down her bag with her computer, passport, money, camera, etc. while getting a snack and then walked away without realizing she didn’t have her bag.
+walked away without realizing she didn’t have her bag.
 She called me in a panic, doubting that she would be able to continue her trip.
-She must have had some good karma built up, because she found her way back to the snack vendor who miraculously had her bag inside, with everything intact.
+She must have had some good karma built up,

 When my friends from Seattle came to visit, they took a local bus about 3 hours from a tourist hub to my small pueblo mágico.
 When they reached the top of the mountain pass that leads into my town, they were more than a little concerned when the people next to them started making the sign of the cross as the bus hurtled down the mountain.
 They are both fairly tall and fell prey to the dreaded reclining bus seat on that ride as well.
 The fact that most bus seats can fully recline to a horizontal position is not my favorite part of travel in Mexico.
 It's awkward to spend hours with a strangers head in your lap and the seats can go so far back that you physically cannot get out of your seat until the person in front of you moves.
 Claustrophobia can kick in big time on buses with reclining seats.